-Besides birthday cards, contacts solution and toothpaste, I buy a lot of my kit essentials there.
+Besides birthday cards, contact solution and toothpaste, I buy a lot of my pro makeup my kit essentials there.
 Here are my top CVS items:

 1) Wet Ones Wipes.
 I use these to remove fake blood from skin, and sometimes to clean my brushes in between clients.
 These wipes kill 99.99% of germs, so my brushes get properly sanitized, and they dry quickly.
 They’re also gentle enough to remove makeup from my human palettes (my hands and arms) without drying out my skin.

 2) Essence of Beauty Makeup Brushes.
 Essence of Beauty is CVS’s cosmetic line.
 I adore their eye makeup brushes, especially the small pencil brushes.
 They’re great for placing shadow in the inner corner of the eye, and smudging liner at the lashline.
 The larger pencil brush is great for creasework.

 3) Cotton Balls.
 If you remove your eye makeup–and if you wear it, you should be removing it at night–you need these.